Universal uncertainty estimation for nuclear detector signals with neural networks and ensemble learning: Simulation Study

 We use the following CRRC waveform (generated by step function passing through a CRRC circuit) in the simulation study:

 where $\tau$ is the shape coefficient related to the resistance and capacitance in the CRRC circuit, $t_0$ is the start time of the waveform (timing label), $K$ is the amplitude of the waveform (energy label), and $u(t)$ is the step function.
+Fig. \ref{fig:sim_crrc_waveform} gives an example of the CRRC waveform with typical parameters.
 The waveform is sampled at a fixed interval to produce the input time series.
 Throughout the simulation, we use $\tau$ = 10 \si{ns}, and sample 32 points with 2 \si{ns} interval (500 \si{MSPS}).
-When generating the datasets, $K$ is sampled from a uniform distribution between 2.0 and 4.0, and $t_0$ is sampled from a uniform distribution between 0 \si{ns} and 4 \si{ns}.
+When generating the datasets, $K$ is sampled from a uniform distribution between 2.0 and 4.0, and $t_0$ is sampled from a uniform distribution between 0 \si{ns} and 4 \si{ns} (with 6 \si{ns} offset).

-When training neural networks, we use 8000 examples in the training set and 2000 examples in the test set.
+When training the ensemble of neural networks, we use 8000 examples in the training set and 2000 examples in the test set.
 With the batch size of 64, we train for 40 epochs using the Adam \cite{DBLP:journals/corr/KingmaB14} optimization algorithm at 0.001 learning rate to minimize the loss in Section \ref{sec:opt_strategy}.
-We use an ensemble of 5 neural networks throughout the paper.
+We follow \cite{DBLP:conf/nips/Lakshminarayanan17} and use an ensemble of 5 neural networks\footnote{In practice, increasing the ensemble size can potentially improve the performance; however, the improvement will saturate when the size is above a certain number \cite{DBLP:conf/iclr/AshukhaLMV20}.
+Here, we choose 5 as a balance of performance requirements and computational cost.} throughout the paper.
+We also experiment with Monte Carlo (MC) dropout \cite{DBLP:conf/icml/GalG16,DBLP:conf/nips/KendallG17} (a Bayesian network based method) for comparison.
+For MC dropout, the batch size is 256, the number of training epochs is 160, the dropout rate is 0.01, and the number of forward passes with dropout at test time is 100.
 The software is implemented with Keras \cite{chollet2015}, an open-source deep learning framework, on a desktop computer with RTX 2060 Super GPU (8 \si{GB} video memory).